Council Tax privacy notice

 We will share your information with:

-- Other council departments for the assessment of tax, the prevention of crime and to do the things the law says we have to.
+- Other council departments for the assessment of tax, the prevention of crime, to do the things the law says we have to and on the basis of the provisions contained within the Digital Economy Act 2017.

 - Enforcement Agencies for the collection of tax and other monies owing to the council